Trauma

 It’s a process.
 There’s no quick fix, no “just get over it” moment—it’s more like taking steps down a path toward feeling whole again.
 The journey can be messy, but it's also full of growth and discovery, and you don’t have to do it alone.That’s where therapy comes in—not just to reprocess old wounds but to help you build a toolkit that you can use every day.

 I’ve heard of EMDR.
 What is it?
+EMDR is just one technique used for healing trauma.
 Think of your brain like a giant filing cabinet.
 Normally, when things happen, your brain sorts those memories into neat little files, and you can pull them out when needed.
 But when something really stressful or traumatic happens, your brain can misfile it—like shoving a paper into the wrong folder.
 That’s why it feels like these memories keep jumping out at you at the worst times.

 EMDR helps your brain reorganize those memories and put them where they belong.
 We use things like eye movements or “tappers” to get both sides of your brain working together.
 It’s kind of like hitting the refresh button, so your brain can file those old memories properly, and they stop getting in the way of your life today.